 (Page 253)

 tactics that non-state groups can make use of in conflicts.13 In other words, terrorism is seen as a strategy which some groups choose to use in an attempt to reach a political goal.
 This does not in any way assume that the goal is realistic, or that the terrorist group has a solid understanding of reality, or even that the members are as rational as most people.
-On the other hand, it indicates that there are several possible reasons why some people are members of terrorist organisations or ‘lone wolf’ terrorist activities.
+On the other hand, it indicates that there are several possible reasons why some people are members of terrorist organisations or turn to ‘lone wolf’ terrorist activities.
 Seeing terrorism as a strategy certainly does not exclude the possibility that political and social circumstances can be a seedbed for terrorism, or that many who are involved in extremism and terrorism may have serious psychological problems.
 But it emphasises that the transition from peaceful – and lawful – political opposition to the use of political violence – hence terrorism – is a process.
 Armed struggle, even in the form of terrorism, requires a conscious decision from groups as from individuals.
 Terrorism is a phenomenon with causes, processes and conclusions.
 Most terrorist campaigns are short and achieve little so far as their own objectives and attention beyond the local community are concerned.
 All come to an end sooner or later.

 This chapter consists of four parts:

-The first part discusses different explanations of the causes of terrorism and the most important common in what motivates individuals and small groups to take part in terrorist actions.
+The first part discusses different explanations of the causes of terrorism and the most important common elements in what motivates individuals and small groups to take part in terrorist actions.

 The second part discusses terrorism as strategy and the most important strategic differences between groups.

-Then the third part deals with the most important common features in terroristactics.
+Then the third part deals with the most important common features in terrorist tactics.

 The last part puts a spotlight on why and how terrorism comes to an end – whether the terrorists achieve their goal, take part in a negotiated compromise, are defeated, disintegrate or change tactic to other forms of political resistance.